giaaaacomo/APi-reg/README.md

 ##### How do registration works (Feature extraction)
 The basic concept followed by the majority of plugins used for this research is that the program first of all elaborates every image, looking for peculiar and recurring features, then compares every feature to the other images, then tries to match the features in every image by moving, rotating and scaling them.
 Some specific plugin use peculiar manipulations that work in custom ways (eg. Elastic Stack Manipolation).
 There are two main methods for feature extraction: SIFT and MOPS.
 To summarize, here are the differences:
-* SIFT: It detects keypoints in an image that are stable under changes like scale, rotation, and illumination.
+* SIFT: aka *scale-invariant feature transform*, detects keypoints in an image that are stable under changes like scale, rotation, and illumination.
 It uses a complex process involving finding extrema in a scale-space representation of the image and assigning orientations to these keypoints.
 Then, a descriptor is computed around each keypoint to capture the local image information.
   >*tends to be more precise, but also more complex to compute
   >*works better even in challenging conditions
-* MOPS: It focuses on extracting oriented patches at different scales from the image.
+* MOPS: aka *multi-scale oriented patches*, focuses on extracting oriented patches at different scales from the image.
 These patches are centered around interest points, typically corners detected using the Harris corner detector.
 The patch is then rotated to align with a dominant local gradient direction and a descriptor is obtained by sampling the intensity values within the patch.
   >*tends to be faster, both to compute and to compare
   >*less precise
   >*better distribution along the space